zama-ai/concrete/docs/compilation/multi_precision.md

 # Multi Precision

+This document explains the multi-precision option for bit-width assignment for integers.

+The multi-precision option enables the frontend to use the smallest bit-width possible for each operation in Fully Homomorphic Encryption (FHE), improving computation efficiency.

+## Bit-width and encoding differences
-Each integer in the circuit has a certain bit-width, which is determined by the inputset.
-These bit-widths can be observed when graphs are printed:
+Each integer in the circuit has a certain bit-width, which is determined by the input-set.
+These bit-widths are visible when graphs are printed, for example:

 ```
 %0 = x                  # EncryptedScalar<uint3>              ∈ [0, 7]